Biology Major

 General Education Credit in Biology

 Students receive a lab science general education requirement by completing nearly any course offered by the Biology Department.
-While the 200-level courses are generally recommended for Biology and related majors, non-majors are welcome to take the initial biology major core course (BIOL 210 - Molecular Biology and Unicellular Life), and they can also consider taking one of our non-majors courses.
-The various versions of Modern Topics in Biology (BIOL 100 - Modern Topics in Biology: lab science GE; BIOL 103 - Modern Topics in Biology: lab science and quantitative reasoning GEs; and BIOL 104 - Modern Topics in Biology: lab science and oral communication GEs), and BIOL 110 - Biology and Politics of Women's Health (lab science and oral communication GEs) are designed for students to explore scientific inquiry and biological concepts through specific topics in the instructor's area of expertise.
-In addition, students who have had extensive biology training in secondary school may petition the Biology department for BIOL 100 - Modern Topics in Biology credit without General Education credit.
+While the 200-level courses are generally recommended for Biology and related majors, non-majors are welcome to take the initial biology major core course (BIOL 210), and they can also consider taking one of our non-majors courses.
+The various versions of Modern Topics in Biology (BIOL 100: lab science GE; BIOL 103: lab science and quantitative reasoning GE), and BIOL 110 (lab science GE and oral communication GE) are designed for students to explore scientific inquiry and biological concepts through specific topics in the instructor's area of expertise.
+In addition, students who have had extensive biology training in secondary school may petition the Biology department for BIOL 100 credit without General Education credit.
 However, such petitions must be made before the completion of the student's third year at Denison.

 Advanced Placement

-Students with credit-earning scores on Advanced Placement (4 or 5) or International Baccalaureate (6 or 7) tests in Biology will be granted academic credit for BIOL 100 - Modern Topics in Biology.
+Students with credit-earning scores on Advanced Placement (4 or 5) or International Baccalaureate (6 or 7) tests in Biology will be granted academic credit for BIOL 199.
 However, as noted above, students granted such AP/IB credit typically will be required to complete all three major core courses for the major.

 Biology and Computational Science